thibautd/JSerial/README.md

 SerialChannel channel = port.getChannel();
 InputStream istream = port.getInputStream()

-// Read some data using your preferred solution byte[] byteBuffer = new byte[4096];
+// Read some data using a stream byte[] byteBuffer = new byte[4096];
 // Will timeout after 100ms, returning 0 if no bytes were available. int n = istream.read(byteBuffer);

+// Read some data using a ByteBuffer.
 ByteBuffer buffer = ByteBuffer.allocate(4096);
 int c = channel.read(buffer);